-When the germs that cause it get into our bodies, they can secrete toxins.
-These toxins are toxic (hence the name “food poisoning”) and can cause diarrhoea and vomiting.
+When the germs that cause it gets into our bodies, they can secrete toxins.
+These toxins are toxic (hence the name “food poisoning”) and can cause diarrhea and vomiting.

 Doctors often use “it” to describe a rapidly developing illness from eating contaminated food.
 People often have diarrheic or vomit within hours of becoming infected.
 The decent news is that food poisoning can go away on its own in no time.
 Most people recover in a few days and have no consequences.